jtmeneses707/ECS189L-Final/ProjectDocument.md

 ## Gameplay Testing (Jerrie)

 Due to the lack of time left, the gameplay testing was conducted with two passes of play with the development team, followed by a group of willing friends to act as playtesters.
+With my main role being User Interface, I tried to identify any UI/UX problems early on before asking others to review and critique the game.
+One thing I kept in mind from class readings was how the UI was part of the gameplay experience, and is one of the key ways that the player interacts with the game.
+Originally, I had placed the hearts at the top left of the screen, but when playing and experiencing the game myself, I realized how awkward it was to have the player flick their eyes toward the top left of their screen in order to check how many lives they had left.

-Some gameplay testing was done asynchronously, with people submitting a thoughtful review, while others played the game more casually and screenshared their gameplay, voicing their thoughts as they came.
+In the playtesting phase, some gameplay testing was done asynchronously, with people submitting a thoughtful review, while others played the game more casually and screenshared their gameplay, voicing their thoughts as they came.
 Some open-ended questions were asked to help develop a general theme of what should be improved in the next iteration of the game.

 The full gameplay results have been formatted in Markdown and can be found [here](https://github.com/jtmeneses707/ECS189L-Final/blob/0617f46a998cca9920d101acf5febe4edada251e/GameplayTestingResults.md).